The M.Ed. in Curriculum and Instruction, Elementary School Education, is a cohort-based

 Other Graduate Programs

-In addition to the concentration in Elementary School Education under the Curriculum
+In addition to the concentration in Elementary School Education in the Curriculum

 The Department of Elementary and Special Education offers four undergraduate majors,

-all leading to the Bachelor of Science (B.S.) degree: Early Childhood Education; Elementary Education (K-5); Interdisciplinary Studies (6-8); and Special Education with choices of comprehensive program, K-12 (for individuals with severe/profound
+all leading to the Bachelor of Science (B.S.) degree: Early Childhood Education; Elementary Education; Middle Level Education (6-8); and Special Education with choices of Comprehensive , K-12, or Interventionist, K-8 or 6-12.

 Curriculum and Instruction, Elementary School Education Concentration, M.Ed.

 The Department of Elementary and Special Education offers the Master of Education degree with a major in Curriculum and Instruction and a concentration in Elementary School Education (grades K-6).
-A specialization leading to initial licensure is also available for students who do not currently hold a license.
+Please see Curriculum and Instruction with Initial Licensure if interested in earning a license.

 Please see undergraduate catalog for information regarding undergraduate programs.